 April 5, 2017

 Spring is here.
-If you’re a student, that means…Finals are coming.
+If you’re a student, that means…Finals.
 And plenty to memorize.
-Flashcards remain one of the most effective study tools.
-Picking the best flashcard app, and using it correctly, can save you A LOT of time.
-The best flashcard apps will have some key features, so be sure your choice has the following:
+Flashcards are one of the most effective study tools.
+Finding the best flashcard app, can save you A LOT of time so choose wisely.

-- Create your own flashcards: The process of creating the flashcards helps you learn.
+- Create your own: The process of creating the flashcards helps you learn.
 And when you create your own, you know you are studying accurate information.
 Never rely on open-sourced flashcards.

 - Pictures: If your visual memory is stronger than your verbal memory, picture associations can make it a lot easier to remember.

 - Voice-over: We all learn better when we hear information as well as read it.
 This might be most important if you are studying a foreign language, generally have difficulty remembering, or have weaker attention.

 - No distractions: The best flashcard app might be the simplest design.
 It’s often worth the price to upgrade to avoid the distracting ads.

 - Flashcards Deluxe: This app has the best set of features, including options to self-assess, write in answers, use pictures and voice over.
 Considerations: Among the most challenging to learn to use.
 Will need to upgrade for more than 6 decks.

 - Quizlet: Quizlet enables students to practice with flashcards using pictures, voice and text, but also by playing games and answering in multiple formats (true-false, fill-in-the-blank, etc.).
 Easy-to-use and good variety of practice.
 Considerations: Free version is distracting with lots of ads.
 Can only categorize as mastered or not, rather than rating your mastery.